The Africa Center: Dolakeh Square

 Project Description

-Southwest Philadelphia’s Africatown is a thriving commercial and cultural corridor for the city’s booming immigrant populations from Liberia, Senegal, and other African and Caribbean countries.
+Southwest Philadelphia’s Africatown is a thriving commercial and cultural corridor.
 ACANA, the African Cultural Alliance of North America, is at the forefront of development in the community.
 The nonprofit recently started construction of the Africa Center, a social services and retail hub, and the location of ACANA’s new headquarters at 55th Street and Chester Avenue.

 PIDC Community Capital (PIDC) was proud to play an instrumental role in helping to structure an array of financing to make the project a reality.
 ACANA Founder and CEO Voffee Jabateh has been envisioning a neighborhood revitalization in Africatown for over a decade, and the development of the Africa Center is a transformational project designed to attract jobs and spur investment in the community.
 The 37,000 sq. ft. space will act as a cultural, economic, and social epicenter, housing a community center, daycare, healthcare clinic, and a second location of Senegalese restaurant Kilimandjaro, with additional retail and office space.